 - Unexplained weight loss (in the absence of a change in eating habits)

 - Conditions affecting certain organs, such as the spleen, kidneys, or liver

 - Unusual gastrointestinal symptoms, such as diarrhea, persistent vomiting, and urinary dysfunction

 - Chest or abdominal fluid build-up

 Ultrasound may also help us establish baseline images in order to compare for future examinations (such as in the case of pre- and post-surgery) as well as stage disease progression (such as cancer in older cats).

 Could Ultrasound Help Your Cat?
 Contact Our Las Vegas Vet Staff Today

-At All About Cats Veterinary Hospital, we are ALL about cats and kittens!
-It's our mission to combine the latest advances in feline veterinary medicine with individualized, compassionate, and attentive care.
+At All About Cats Veterinary Hospital, it's our mission to combine the latest advances in feline veterinary medicine with individualized, compassionate, and attentive care.
 If you believe your cat could benefit from an ultrasound, or if you have any questions about her health, contact our Las Vegas veterinarian team now at (702) 257-3222.